thavens/Covid-Networks-Outreach/README.md

       - We try our best to read and reply, if required, to all non-automatic emails

 # Comments
- - email_sender.py is depricated.
-It doesn't even work correctly :(
- - reprogrammed email_sender on email sender.ipynb
+ - reprogrammed email_sender on email sender

 # Updates
 - screen url against common urls so program doesn't start crawling social media